 Millions of dollars have been slashed from Rochester area nursing home budgets, due to an alteration in the State Department of Health’s reimbursement formula.
 The reason for the change was to curtail rampant abuse and fraud in New York nursing home billing.
 The nursing home industry in New York has banded together and has filed a lawsuit against New York for the reimbursement change.

 In Rochester, NY, getting into the best nursing homes often requires significant amounts of private funds.
-Residents who do not have wealth often end up on medicaid and are forced to go to failing nursing homes such as New Roc Nursing Home.
+Residents who do not have wealth often end up on Medicaid and are forced to go to failing nursing homes such as New Roc Nursing Home.

 April 19, 2019 – New Roc Nursing Home Placed on Federal Watch List

 New Roc Nursing and Rehabilitation has been added to the Special Focus Facility (SFF) list for the worst nursing homes in the country.
 The Centers for Medicare and Medicaid Services (CMS) added New Roc Nursing and Rehabilitation on April 19, 2019.
-The facility has a history of poor performance, and has accumulated significant amounts of complaints and violations.
-The Special Focus Facility is a list for the worst nursing homes in America.
+The facility has a history of poor performance and has accumulated significant amounts of complaints and violations.
+The Special Focus Facility is a list of the worst nursing homes in America.

 New Roc Nursing Home is located at 1335 Portland Ave, Rochester, NY 14621.
 According to the New York State Department of Health, New Roc Nursing and Rehabilitation Center has 120 beds with a 75% occupancy rate.
 The facility is owned by Blossom North, LLC.

 Rochester Nursing Homes and Nursing Homes Around ROC